 - Add your fully cooked ground turkey to your slow cooker.
 Add remaining ingredients and stir together well.

-- Cook on low for 8 hours or 4 hours on high.
+Cook for 6-7 hours on low or for 4-5 hours on high.
 Top with shredded cheese and sour cream and serve!